Lucide Static

 Icon Font

-@import ('~lucide-static/font/Lucide.css');
+@import ('~lucide-static/font/lucide.css');

 <div class="icon-home"></div>